Tweed Affordable Housing Strategy

 Only 2.9% of all homes in Tweed Shire are affordable and social housing.
 Council is committed to taking steps to facilitate more social and affordable housing for the community, many of whom are experiencing rental and mortgage stress.

-The draft Affordable Housing Strategy aims to unlock opportunities for increasing the supply of affordable housing.
+The Affordable Housing Strategy aims to unlock opportunities for increasing the supply of affordable housing.
 Its main focus is on social and affordable housing, which is subsidised, long-term housing for those very low, low and moderate incomes and subject to affordability and eligibility requirements set by the government.

 Why do we need more affordable and social housing?